awsdocs/amazon-vpc-peering-guide/doc_source/security-iam.md

   {
   "Effect": "Allow",
   "Action": "ec2:CreateVpcPeeringConnection",
-  "Resource": "arn:aws:ec2:region:account:vpc-peering-connection/*"
+  "Resource": "arn:aws:ec2:region:account-id:vpc-peering-connection/*"
   }
  ]
 }
 ```

-The following policy allows users in AWS account 333333333333 to create VPC peering connections using any VPC in the `us-east-1` region, but only if the VPC that will be accepting the peering connection is a specific VPC \(`vpc-11223344556677889`\) in a specific account \(777788889999\)\.
+The following policy allows users in the specified AWS account to create VPC peering connections using any VPC in the specified Region, but only if the VPC that will be accepting the peering connection is a specific VPC in another specific account\.

 ```
 {